 iv) After weighing of a Greyhound has been completed it shall not have access to any food, drink or other substance prior to its Race or Trial with the exception of Rule 113 (v).

 v) Immediately after the veterinary inspection, a Greyhound not withdrawn shall be placed in the appropriate Racing Kennel by the Trainer or Kennelhand under the surveillance of the Paddock Steward or other Licensed Official.
-A quantity of water supplied by the Racecourse, and of an amount agreed by GBGB, will be placed in the Racing Kennel at this time and in a vessel supplied by the Racecourse.
+A minimum quantity of 500ml of water supplied by the Racecourse will be placed in the Racing Kennel at this time and in a vessel supplied by the Trainer.
 The Kennel shall then be locked and all Kennel keys shall be retained by the Paddock Steward.

 a) The Veterinary Surgeon shall be in attendance for Race Meetings and Trials Meetings at least 30 minutes before the first Race or Trial.